Kobus Marais

-Kobus Marais is a South African politician, Member of Parliament with the Democratic Alliance, and the current Shadow Minister of Defence and Military Veterans.
+Sarel Jacobus Francois "Kobus" Marais (born 26 June 1959) is a South African politician who served as a Member of Parliament with the Democratic Alliance from 2006 until 2024.

 Education and family life

-Marais was born on 26 June 1959 as Sarel Jacobus Francois Marais in Worcester, Western Cape, where he lives with his wife and two children.
-He obtained a Bachelors of Economic and a Master of Business and Administration degree from Stellenbosch University.
+Marais was born on 26 June 1959 as Sarel Jacobus Francois Marais in Robertson, Western Cape, and he lives in Worcester with his wife and daughter (and son years ago).
+He obtained a bachelor's degree in economics and a Master of Business and Administration degree from Stellenbosch University.
 He also studied at the Cape Wine Academy and completed a Master Mentorship Course with the Department of Agriculture.

 Early career

-He started his career in corporate banking and went on to work in the wine industry in 1989 in various capacities including a partnership in a wine exports business.
-He then formed his own consultancy, BEFCOM, which specialised in business and marketing strategy, international trade and Black Economic Empowerment (charters, codes of good practice, Agri-agreements, BEE charters, industry scorecards, etc.).
+He started his career in corporate banking and went on to work as international marketing manager in the wine industry in 1989 in various capacities including a partnership in a wine exports business.
+He then formed his own consultancy, BEFCOM, which specialised in business and marketing strategy, international trade and Black Economic Empowerment (charters, codes of good practice, agri-agreements, BEE charters, industry scorecards, etc.).

 In 2006, Marais worked for the VinPro BEE Advisory Service, representing about 5,000 wine producers in promoting Black Economic Development at farm level.